-- Basic approaches/polices for AI
+- Basic approaches/polices for Al

+- Basic approaches/polices to

+Efforts related to Al othics

 - Efforts related to AI ethics

 - Al governance

 [Practical Example i: Disclosing AI governance goals on website, etc.]

 We are a small company engaging in the development of AI systems.
 As we consider that the development of AI systems is not merely a technical activity and that it has to be supported by deep understanding of the society, we put priority on spreading this thinking internally rather than expressly setting AI governance goals.
 Our customers and shareholders support this perspective.
 Although we believe that it is important to respect the "common guiding principles" of these guidelines, the most important thing is to understand the philosophy behind them, etc.